How much does CNC machining cost?

 - Titanium.
 Prevalent grade is Ti6AI4V – grade 5.
 Cost is about $15,000-20,000/t.

 - Polycarbonate (PC).

 Generally, the price for the listed plastic does not fluctuate much.
 All they fall in the range of $2,000-5,000/t.

-2. Design and geometry
+2. Design Cost

 It is a tricky aspect that impacts finish costs significantly.
 Depending on the machining unit chosen, some designs are more or less complex to perform.
 And the extent to which your design is intricate will impact other labor and machine operating costs.